Last Updated on by

 Lincoln Electric Welding Helmet, Black, 3350 Series

-Lincoln Electric are well-known producers in the welding world.
-This particular helmet series showcases its superior power and quality technology.
-It is an auto darkening lens helmet.
+Lincoln Electric are well-known producers of the best welding helmets in the world.
+This particular helmet series showcases its superior power and high quality technology.
+It is an auto-darkening welding helmet.
 The optical lens shade ranges from level 5-13.
 The optical lens area measures 3.74 In. x 3.34 inches.
 It offers the grind mode feature and has four arc sensors.
 The number of arc sensors or partly responsible for fast reactions.

 The great thing about the Lincoln 3350 series helmet that makes it the choice of everyone is how little time it takes to switch to darkening mode.
 It switches swiftly and its switching time is 1/25,000 sec.
 This helmet is solar powered and has external ADF control knobs/ button controls.
 It features 4C(TM) Lens Technology unlike most of the other products on the market.